Paying out when you need it

 Project Teddy

-In 2023, we sent hundreds of Project Teddy gifts to children to help them and their families get through a tough time.*
+In 2024, we sent over a hundred Project Teddy gifts to children to help them and their families get through a tough time.

 Macmillan Cancer Support

-We’re working in partnership with Macmillan Cancer Support to speed up cancer claims and help people living with cancer find the expert support they need.
+We’re working in partnership with Macmillan Cancer Support to help people living with cancer find the expert support they need.

 By working with Macmillan Clinical Nurse Specialists, we can help to speed up individual protection claim payments for some critical illness customers who have a cancer diagnosis.
 This helps reduce the time you have to wait for us to settle your claims.

-In 2023, hundreds of customers who made a claim for cancer benefited from our claims handlers speaking directly to a Macmillan Cancer Nurse Specialist.
+In 2024, hundreds of customers had their critical illness claim supported by their Cancer Nurse Specialist.
 Speeding things up means we're able to help more customers and their families get vital clinical, emotional, and financial security quickly, when they need it most.

 When we can’t pay out